+The built graph is sent to VOCPP algorithm to determine the shortest path to inspect all the available steel bars.
+There are multiple steel bridge structures, thus the input graph could consist of Euler circuit, Euler path or none.
+Algorithm \ref{alg:PathVisiAllEdge} - VOCPP is proposed to solve the optimization problem, which is based on \textit{Euler Theorem} \cite{edmonds1973matching} for Eulerian trail.
+The algorithm converts any input graph into an \textit{open CPP} graph by adding the shortest path into the input graph and make a new one.
+The added path is selected by using Dijkstra's algorithm \cite{cormen2009introduction}.
+The output is the shortest path, which visits each edge at least one, and starts and ends at the predefined positions.
 The \textit{pseudo-code} is shown in Algorithm \ref{alg:PathVisiAllEdge}.
-The inputs are the graph $G=\{V,E\}$, starting and target vertex $v_s,v_t$.
+The inputs are the graph $G=\{V,E\}$, starting and target vertex $v_s,v_t$, respectively.
 Step \ref{step:eulerian} checks whether an Eulerian circuit exists in the graph.
 If yes, a path generated by Dijkstra's algorithm with two vertices $v_s, v_t$ is added into the graph.
 After that, the algorithm will jump to step \ref{step:solEuPa}.
 If the odd vertex set $S_{ov}$ are not empty, step \ref{step:bothinside} checks whether $v_s, v_t$ belong to the set.
 If yes, both are popped out, and a set of shortest paths is added to convert all the remained odd nodes in $S_{ov}$ to even.
 Steps \ref{step:vtinside}, \ref{step:vsinside}, and \ref{step:allout} check whether the vertex $v_s$ or $v_t$ stays in the $S_{ov}$, or if both are out of the set.
 If any input vertex is odd, it will be popped out.
-Vertices in $S_{ov}$ that possess the shortest paths to the even input vertices are connected by a shortest path to convert the even input vertex into odd.
+A vertex in $S_{ov}$ that possesses the shortest paths to the even input vertices is connected by a shortest path to convert the even input vertex into odd.
 After that, the selected vertex is also popped out of $S_{ov}$.
 All then go to step \ref{step:contoEulPath} to convert all the odd vertices in the remaining $S_{ov}$ into even vertices by Dijkstra's algorithm.
-Step \ref{step:solEuPa} will find the shortest path that traverses all edges of the graph by Fleury's algorithm \cite{wiki:xxx}.
+Step \ref{step:solEuPa} will find the shortest path that traverses all edges of the graph by Fleury's algorithm \cite{thorup2000near}.